jsumarto30/Assignment2/ReadME.txt

 Assignment 2
 Jonathan Sumarto

-Work with Dominic and Zachary McEachern
+Work with Dominik Feeley and Zachary McEachern